 OUTSIDE Creeting House is approached over a gravel driveway.
 The front and side of the property provide ample parking for many cars and on the eastern boundary there is a large vegetable patch.
 At the front there is a large expanse of lawn with a range of mature trees and shrubs.
-The more formal gardens can be found at the rear of the property where there is a fantastic area of garden which is predominantly laid to lawn with a range of wonderful specimen trees.
-From here access is given to the paddocks and grounds beyond to include a large pond.
+The more formal gardens can be found at the rear of the property where there is a fantastic area of garden which is predominantly laid to lawn with a range of wonderful specimen trees to include a large pond.

-At the front of the property there is a useful timber framed Listed barn (48.6 sq.ft x 22sq.ft) which, subject to the necessary consents, would make ideal further accommodation.
+At the front of the property there is a timber framed Listed barn (48.6 sq.ft x 22sq.ft).
 There is also a small garage/brick built shed and an outside converted home office and store room with power and light connected.
 The planning reference number for the barn is DC/17/02340.